 Ralph DiGia, lifelong war resister and pacifist died February 1 in New York City.
-Ralph had a bad fall in January 2008, broke his hip, and had a series of serious health problems following his admission to St. Vincent's Hospital.
+Ralph had a bad fall a couple of weeks ago, broke his hip, and has had a series of serious health problems following his admission to St. Vincent's Hospital.

 Ralph, 93, has been the heart and soul of War Resisters League since he came on staff shortly after the end of World War II and his release from federal prison, where he had served a term for refusing service as a conscientious objector.